ksch-workflows/hospital-administration/README.md

 - [Dart](https://github.com/ksch-workflows/hospital-administration/wiki/Dart) - programming language used for the frontend
 - [Flutter](https://github.com/ksch-workflows/hospital-administration/wiki/Flutter) - framework for the development of mobile and web applications
 - [Gradle](https://github.com/ksch-workflows/ksch-workflows/wiki/Gradle) - used for the compilation of the source code into an executable application
-- [IntelliJ IDEA](https://github.com/ksch-workflows/ksch-workflows/wiki/IntelliJ) - recommend text editor for Java code
+- [IntelliJ IDEA](https://github.com/ksch-workflows/ksch-workflows/wiki/IntelliJ) - recommend text editor for Java and Dart code
 - [Java](https://github.com/ksch-workflows/hospital-administration/wiki/Java) - programming language used for the backend
 - [Spring](https://github.com/ksch-workflows/hospital-administration/wiki/Spring) - framework for the development of enterprise applications
-- [VS Code](https://github.com/ksch-workflows/ksch-workflows/wiki/Code) - recommend text editor for Dart code

 ## Contributing